Suzanne Kaaren: Personal life

 Kaaren married stage and screen actor Sidney Blackmer on June 13, 1943, in a civil ceremony in Santa Ana, California.
 Raquel Torres was a witness at the wedding.
 Blackmer was married previously to Lenore Ulric.

 By this time, Kaaren was under contract to Metro-Goldwyn-Mayer.
 The marriage was a turbulent one from the outset.
 The couple separated in September 1943 and Blackmer instructed his attorney to file for divorce in October, but the couple remained together until Blackmer's death in October 1973.
 The marriage produced two sons, Brewster and Jonathen.

-The Blackmers had lived in his family home in Salisbury, North Carolina, until it was damaged by fire in 1984.
+The Blackmers had lived in their family home in Salisbury, North Carolina, until it was damaged by fire in 1984.
 Afterward, she resided in a rent-controlled Manhattan apartment at 100 Central Park South.
-According to her obituary, real estate developer (and later the 45th/47th president of the United States) Donald Trump bought the building and threatened to evict all the tenants and tear it down to build something more lucrative.
+According to her obituary, real estate developer Donald Trump bought the building and threatened to evict all the tenants and tear it down to build something more lucrative.
 Kaaren's apartment was assessed at $750,000, but she refused to budge, and in 1998 a court ruled that Trump could turn the apartments into condos, but had to allow the rent-controlled tenants to remain.
-Kaaren was given $750,000 compensation.